dineshkannan010/Ellipsis/Readme.md

 * After audio is ready, enter a prompt like `Post this podcast to Podbean`.
 * The client detects `podbean` intent and calls `/api/podbean/publish` via Beacon or `fetch`.

+## 🙏 Acknowledgments

+Huge thanks to [amurshak](mailto:amurshak@gmail.com) for creating and maintaining the Podbean MCP Server.

 ## License